First Nations collection at Queensland Museum

 • Eligible applications are provided to a judging panel comprising Queensland Museum staff and external independent professionals.

-• Judges assess the applications against the selection criteria.
+• Judges assess the applications against the selection criteria and determine a shortlist.

-• Judges award the applicant with the highest merit against the selection criteria.
+• Judges award the Fellowship to the applicant with the highest merit against the selection criteria.

 • Queensland Museum reserves the right not to award a Fellowship if no suitable applications are received.

-Successful applicants will be notified in March ahead of a public announcement.
+The successful applicant will be notified in early October 2025 ahead of a public announcement on 30 October 2025.

 You may request feedback.

-You will have 12 months to complete it.
+You will have 12 months to complete your Fellowship.

 No. Late applications will not be accepted.